oscar-swan/stock-direction-predictor/README.md

 The Efficient Market Hypothesis may be to blame for the weak performance of the models as it states that stock prices already reflect all publicly available information.
 This means that any exploitable indicator, if it were to exist, would have already been taken advantage of by several traders effectively eliminating the signal entirely.
 The results I have found here support this hypothesis directly.
 Any attempt for ML to beat the market would likely require non public information, more sophisticated features or access to news and information about global events in real time.

 ## Potential Improvements
+* Replace MA7 and MA14 values with a single MA7/MA14 ratio and replace the dollar based momentum value with a percentage change value instead as mentioned in the evaluation.
+* Checks if stock data within specified time period has already been downloaded before downloading again.
+* If the best parameters have already been found for a stock over the specified time period, they can be saved and recalled reducing processing time.
+* Can select any stock to cross test your model on by entering ticker.
+* If cross testing on the same stock the model was trained on, exclude the training data period to ensure only unseen data is used for testing.

 ## Conclusion
+Tree based models such as XGBoost and RandomForest cannot accurately predict stock price based on historical data alone.
+This outcome is consistent with the Efficient Market Hypothesis, suggesting that any exploitable pattern in public price data is rapidly eliminated by the market itself.